-At our July 22, 2009 Tri-Annual Meeting, our Unitholders approved our adoption of the 2009 Restricted Unit Plan effective August 1, 2009.
+At our July 22, 2009 Tri-Annual Meeting, our Unitholders approved our adoption of the 2009 Restricted Unit Plan ("RUP") effective August 1, 2009.
 Upon adoption, this plan authorized the issuance of 1,200,000 Common Units to our executive officers, managers and other employees and to the members of our Board of Supervisors.
-The provisions of both restricted unit plans are substantially identical.
-At the conclusion of fiscal 2013, there remained 668,860 restricted units available under the RUP for future awards.
+On May 13, 2015, following approval by our Unitholders at their 2015 Tri-Annual Meeting, we adopted an amendment to this plan which increased the number of Common Units authorized for issuance under this plan by 1,200,000 for a total of 2,400,000.
+At the conclusion of fiscal 2015, there remained 1,468,910 restricted units available under the RUP for future awards.